isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
-<p>Some jurisdictions including Singapore, the Kingdom of Great Britain and
+<p>Some jurisdictions including <strong>Singapore, the Kingdom of Great Britain and Northern Ireland, New York, Delaware and the Abu Dhabi Global Markets in the United Arab Emirates</strong> are
-Northern Ireland, New York, Delaware and the Abu Dhabi Global Markets in the United Arab Emirates are MLETR- compliant.</p>
+MLETR- compliant.</p>
 <p>IMDA engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),
 with input on US aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.</p>